StMarco89/HomeLibrary/README.md

 ##
-`NOTE: This is my learning and practicing project.
+:heavy_exclamation_mark: `NOTE: This is my learning and practicing project.
 All comments and suggestions are more than welcome!`